amacdougall/blog-posts/pp_01_command.md

 great deal of local communication, with Javascript taking the commanding role;
 and data is only synced to the server when needed.

-Our design objective was to permit advanced Flash rendering techniques such as fast photo filters and high-quality fonts, while doing most UI elements in HTML.
+Our goal for this separation was to permit advanced Flash rendering techniques such as fast photo filters and high-quality fonts, while doing most UI elements in HTML.
 Javascript, HAML, and Sass make UI updates a snap.
-When implementing an undo history, however, bridging two codebases on two runtimes presents issues!
+When implementing an undo history, however, having two codebases on two runtimes makes life harder.

-Although our whole-app-state-based history system worked, mostly, and although its outstanding bugs could have been resolved, we knew we wanted a much more incremental and flexible approach.
+Although our whole-app-state-based history system was promising, and although its outstanding bugs could have been resolved, we knew we wanted a much more incremental and flexible approach.
 Instead of serializing the entire app state on every user action, why not store only the relevant delta?